Archimedes Patti

-Archimedes Leonidas Attilio Patti (July 21, 1913 – April 23, 1998) was a lieutenant colonel in the United States Army and an Office of Strategic Services officer who headed operations in Kunming and Hanoi in 1945.
-Patti is known for having worked closely with the Việt Minh and Hồ Chí Minh, the leader of the Vietnamese independence movement and the future president of North Vietnam.
+Archimedes Leonidas Attilio Patti (July 21, 1913 – April 23, 1998) was a lieutenant colonel in the United States Army and an Office of Strategic Services officer who headed operations in Kunming and Hanoi in 1945 when he was a Major.
+Patti is known for having worked closely with Hồ Chí Minh and the Việt Minh, this before and after Ho became President of the Provisional Government of the Democratic Republic of Vietnam in 1945.

 Early life

-Patti was born in The Bronx, New York City, on July 21, 1913 to Sicilian immigrants.
+Patti was born in The Bronx, New York City, on July 21, 1913, to Sicilian immigrants.
 His father worked as a tailor, his mother as a dress maker.

 He was married to Margaret Telford.
 They had two daughters.

 Career

 The 1940 U.S. census lists Archimedes' profession as "Special Agent, U.S. War Department."
 In 1941, he joined the U.S. Army and served in Europe, where he was in contact with various anti-Axis resistance organizations including groups in North Africa, Italy, and Yugoslavia.

 He was later transferred to the Office of Strategic Services in China after he had unknowingly volunteered for the mission in January 1944 on an assignment at Anzio with OSS Director William J. Donovan.